Small field models with gravitational wave signature supported by CMB data: The primordial power spectrum and the cosmological parameters

 The authors of \cite{Stewart:1993bc} then proceed to connect slow-roll parameters to the potential and its derivatives by a process of Taylor expanding with respect to cosmic time, and re-substituting the Friedman equations to $2^{nd}$ order.
 Thus they are able to obtain an analytical expression that connects the PPS observables directly to the potential and its derivatives to a high degree of accuracy.
 Following the same procedure for the running of the scalar index, yields (again, to $2^{nd}$ order):

 where the subscript ${0}$ denotes evaluating the quantity at the CMB point and the subscript $V$ denotes that these are potential derivatives:

 However, when $\epsilon_H$ or $\delta_H$ are not strictly constants, the analytic solution to the MS equation is not generally known.
-We will show that the above analytic expressions are not accurate enough for certain models where $\epsilon_H$ and $\delta_H$ are time-dependent.
-Therefore, one has to use the numerical solution which takes into account the deviations of the MS equation solutions from the Hankel functions.
+We show that the above analytic expressions are not accurate enough for certain models where $\epsilon_H$ and $\delta_H$ are time-dependent.
+Therefore, one has to use the precise calculations which takes into account the deviations of the MS equation solutions from the Hankel functions.

 Another observable, used to parametrize the amplitude of GW at the onset of inflation is the scalar-to-tensor ratio $r$, $r=16\epsilon_H $.
 In fact, should we ever detect a GW signal, we would be able to directly probe the energy scale of inflation \cite{Lyth:1996im}.